ezweave/pretty-functional/chapters/one/one.md

 So, we're going to start _easy_.
 Let's do `n!`.
 It's a classic and a __toy problem__.

-Basicaly `n!` is _factorial of n_, which is the product of integer numbers from 1 to n.
+Basically `n!` is _factorial of n_, which is the product of integer numbers from 1 to n.

 The real _recursion_ here is just in the `reduce` call: